SSH data connections

 You must be a workspace Admin to access the SSH public key.

-Copy the public key from the bottom of the of the Settings > Security page.
+Copy the public key from the bottom of the Settings → Data sources tab, under the "Workspace" header.

 Import the public key into the authorized_keys file using the command below.
 Please replace